 Gather your records

-Your financial records are the biggest determinant for how much in taxes your company and you will be need to pay, according to Intuit.
-You cannot report your total income, losses and expenses without having detailed and accurate records.
+Your financial records are the biggest determinant for how much in taxes your company and you will need to pay, according to Intuit.
+You cannot report your total income, losses, and expenses without having detailed and accurate records.
 If you don’t have all of them, it could be a potential problem.
 If you have a bookkeeper, it should be his or her responsibility to handle all of these crucial records.
 However, many small business owners don’t have the resources to hire an additional employee to deal with these documents and they have to take on this burden themselves.

 Ideally, you’ll want to use a computer program to help manage all of these records, whether it’s QuickBooks or some other cloud-based bookkeeping software.
 By keeping everything in one place – particularly a secure, cloud-based repository – you can ensure all your financial records are safe and organized, which reduces the time and headaches involved in searching through old boxes and filing cabinets for the paper files.
 Plus, keeping accurate, easily searchable records can help down the road if the IRS ever decides to audit your previous returns.